haoxiuwang/nextjs/public/series/Secret_Garden/4/source.md

 “I don’t want it,” she said.

-“Tha’ doesn’t want thy porridge!”
+“you doesn’t want thy porridge!”
 Martha exclaimed incredulously.

 “No.”

-“Tha’ doesn’t know how good it is.
+“you doesn’t know how good it is.

-Put a bit o’ treacle on it or a bit o’ sugar.”
+Put a bit of treacle on it or a bit of sugar.”

 “I don’t want it,” repeated Mary.

 “Eh!” said Martha.

-“I can’t abide to see good victuals go to waste.
+“I candt abide to see good victuals go to waste.

 If our children was at this table they’d clean it bare in five minutes.”